rosetta-models/translate-demo/tests/src/test/resources/example-generation/inputs/conditional-set-to/example-1/example-1.md

 Example 1:
-The rosetta element engineSystem is conditional set to "HYBRID" when xml element found in "engineType->engineDetail->fuelDetail->alternativeCombustible" exists
+The rosetta element engineSystem is conditional set to "Hybrid" when xml element found in "engineType->engineDetail->fuelDetail->alternativeCombustible" exists